ABilevich/Adventure_SpringBoot_1/README.md

 Its a standard rest DB that comes with a workbench that has a client GUI

-we need to add the connection dettails on the application.properties
+we need to add the connection details on the application.properties